Waste Emissions Calculator: Reducing your business’s carbon footprint

 Each disposal method has a different carbon footprint.
 For example, melting glass in furnaces is the most carbon-intensive component of glass recycling, while aerobic composting releases small amounts of CO2 during breakdown by microorganisms.

-Landfilling waste emits the most greenhouse gases out of all methods because of methane emissions associated with the rotting of buried organic waste.
-There is a secondary impact due to the loss of easily recyclable materials like cardboard, glass and metals that would help reduce emissions by avoiding the need for virgin products (i.e. mining and processing of metal ores; cutting down trees for its pulp, etc).
+Landfilling waste emits the most greenhouse gases out of all methods because of harmful methane emissions associated with the rotting of buried organic waste.

-The footprint of each method also includes the emissions of transporting the waste.
-Both waste collection from homes and businesses, and transport to, within and from the management facilities are counted.
+The footprint of each method also includes the emissions of transporting the waste to the relevant disposal facility.

-Emission factors represent the amount of greenhouse gases emitted per unit of waste for each disposal method per waste type.
-In the UK, these can be obtained from WRAP’s carbon WARM emissions factors.
+Emission factors represent the volume of greenhouse gases emitted per unit of waste for each combination of waste type and disposal method.

 Absolute waste emissions

-An absolute emissions calculation determines the total emissions of waste management, regardless of the waste management method.
-This method is best for businesses that need to take inventory of their carbon emissions across the entire business, including heating, electricity, transportation fleets, etc.
+An absolute emissions calculation determines the total emissions from waste management.
+This method is best suited to businesses that need to take an inventory of their carbon emissions across the entire organisation, including heating, electricity, transport fleets, etc.

 Relative waste emissions

 A relative emissions calculation determines the carbon emissions per tonne of waste managed relative to the emissions of landfilling.
-This is best for businesses who want to analyse the emissions savings of following the waste hierarchy more closely.
+This method is best suited to businesses that want to analyse emissions savings by optimising their waste and recycling processes.

 The importance of reducing your waste carbon footprint